berylliumsec/nebula/README.md

 **DISCLAIMER**: The results provided by this tool may contain inaccuracies or may not be suitable for all scenarios.
 We highly recommend users to review and, if necessary, modify the suggested commands before executing them.
 Proceed with caution and always ensure you are acting within legal and ethical boundaries
 Queries can be presented naturally to the AI-driven assistant, which then translates them into specific commands.

-In the current beta release, it is essential for the ethical hacker to have prior familiarity with this tool to formulate valid inquiries effectively.
-Refer to the example provided below for a demonstration.

-**Pro Tip**: **In the beta version, for optimal performance, limit your queries to a combination of up to two switches.
-Also, queries should be formulated as commands rather than questions, see the [natural language examples](#examples-of-natural-language-queries) section for more information**

 ### As a command suggestion engine.